Avoiding Tax Penalties

 What’s a Tax Penalty?

 Your income tax returns are filed directly with the Internal Revenue Service (IRS).
 However, you can face a tax penalty if you have underpaid your quarterly taxes, missed a deadline while filing those taxes, or have had a check used to make tax payments bounce.
-In addition, you can still get a penalty even if the IRS owes you a tax return.
+In addition, you can still get a penalty even if the IRS owes you a tax refund.

 The IRS will always send a notice if you incur a tax penalty.
 Typically, they calculate the tax penalty based on the following equation: